harleen7/geolocation-serp/geolocation-serp/README.md

-## Geolocation based Google SERP generator
+## Geolocation based Google SERP generator - Free UULE Generator

 A simple script that generates UULE parameter for Google Search and appends it at the end of your search query URL.